-- 35. Having suffered a loss covered by Defendants' insurance policy (under multiple coverages), Plaintiff submitted a claim to Defendants.
+37. Having suffered a necessary suspension of operations, Plaintiff submitted a claim to Defendants under the policy.
 Defendants denied Plaintiff's claim.
-See Exhibit B. - 36.
-Defendants based this denial primarily on: - a.
-The lack of "physical loss or damage to property at a scheduled premises"; - b.
-A "pollution" exclusion that excludes losses "caused by or resulting from the discharge, dispersal, seepage, migration, release or escape" of pollutants or contaminants which are defined as "solid, liquid, gaseous or thermal irritant or contaminant[s]...." - c.
+See Exhibit B.

+- 38. Defendants based this denial primarily on: - a.
+The lack of "any direct physical loss to any property at a scheduled premises"; - b.
+A purported lack of "information to indicate that a civil authority issued an order as a direct result of a covered cause of loss to property in the immediate area of the scheduled premises"; - c.
+A "pollution" exclusion that excludes losses "caused by or resulting from the discharge, dispersal, seepage, migration, release or escape of "pollutants and contaminants" under which pollution and contaminants are defined as "solid, liquid, gaseous or thermal irritant or contaminant[s]...." - d.
 A "'fungi', wet rot, dry rot, bacteria and virus" exclusion that excludes the "presence, growth, proliferation, spread or any activity of 'fungi', wet rot, dry rot, bacteria, or virus".